tkow/firebase-emulator-secret-local-test/README.md

 ## Summary

-If you don't prepare .env.local firebase emulator can't load secrect value even though you locate .secret.local in deployed folder, and request secret manager API of google services.
+If you don't prepare .env.local firebase emulator can't load secrect value even though you locate .secret.local in deployed folder, and emulator try to request secret manager API of google services.
 In addition, .env.local have unavailable characters like  '-',  crush starting emulator.

 ## Demo